-- 77. WFP will seek to procure fortified wheat flour from targeted local suppliers that have the capacity to better address anaemia.
+- 76. WFP will seek to procure fortified wheat flour from targeted local suppliers that have the capacity to better address anaemia.
 Cost-effectiveness and lead times will be considered in procurement decisions.
-Regular supply chain monitoring will give early warning of any shortfalls in the supply of fresh foods to guide the use of vouchers. - 78.
+Regular supply chain monitoring will give early warning of any shortfalls in the supply of fresh foods to guide the use of vouchers. - 77.
 Imported food items will be shipped to the port of Oran for subsequent transportation by road.
-The Government has made CRA responsible for receiving WFP food, handling customs clearance and transporting the food to the extended delivery point at Rabouni, 1,700 km from the port. - 79.
+The Government has made CRA responsible for receiving WFP food, handling customs clearance and transporting the food to the extended delivery point at Rabouni, 1,700 km from the port. - 78.
 WFP is responsible for delivering locally purchased food to the extended delivery point using commercial transporters.
-WFP supervises all aspects of the logistics chain, monitoring the performance of CRA, coordinating activities and providing support and backstopping in Algiers and Oran when necessary, including in the facilitation of procedures for the timely loading of food at Oran and delivery to Rabouni. - 80.
-At the Rabouni humanitarian storage site, WFP and CRA monitor the arrival and dispatch of food through frequent visits to warehouses, offering guidance on food handling and storage and ensuring proper tracking and reporting. - 81.
-UNHCR is responsible for the second leg of transport from the Rabouni storage site to the final distribution points, schools and health clinics, in collaboration with CRA, MLRS and WFP.
-Food distribution is carried out by MLRS.
-UNHCR also participates in joint monitoring of food interventions with WFP.

-- 82. ATTsF manages two vehicle maintenance workshops and a fleet of trucks for secondary transportation, with funding from the Spanish Agency for International Development Cooperation and other donors.
+WFP supervises all aspects of the logistics chain, monitoring the performance of CRA, coordinating activities and providing support and backstopping in Algiers and Oran when necessary, including in the facilitation of procedures for the timely loading of food at Oran and delivery to Rabouni. - 79.
+At the Rabouni humanitarian storage site, WFP and CRA monitor the arrival and dispatch of food through frequent visits to warehouses, offering guidance on food handling and storage and ensuring proper tracking and reporting. - 80.
+CRA and its partner MLRS, with support from ATTsF, are responsible for the second leg of transport from the Rabouni storage site to the final distribution points, schools and health clinics.
+Food distribution is carried out with CRA partners.
+UNHCR also participates in joint monitoring of food interventions with WFP. - 81.
+ATTsF manages a vehicle maintenance workshop and a fleet of trucks for secondary transportation, with funding from the Spanish Agency for International Development Cooperation and other donors.
 Secondary distribution is organized by ATTsF.
-The CRE maintains a three-month stock of pre-positioned food, which is used to limit the risk of ration cuts caused by the late arrival of food. - 83.
-MLRS delivers high-energy biscuits and milk to designated storage facilities within the camps, which are managed by the education authority.
-Schools' stocks of high-energy biscuits and milk are replenished by MLRS every week, while items for nutrition interventions are delivered directly to clinics. - 84.
-The movement of food items is monitored through WFP's Logistics Execution Support System, which captures data from when the food arrives at the port of Oran until when it is received at the warehouse in Rabouni. - 85.
+CRA and CRE maintain a three-month stock of pre-positioned food, which is used to limit the risk of ration cuts caused by the late arrival of food. - 82.
+MLRS delivers high-energy biscuits and milk to designated storage facilities within the camps, which are managed by camp education staff.
+Schools' stocks of high-energy biscuits and milk are replenished by MLRS every week, while items for nutrition interventions are delivered directly to clinics. - 83.
+The movement of food items is monitored through WFP's Logistics Execution Support System, which captures data from when the food arrives at the port of Oran until when it is received at the warehouse in Rabouni. - 84.
 WFP will continue to provide support for the rehabilitation and expansion of warehouses, as needed and when feasible.